awsdocs/aws-systems-manager-user-guide/doc_source/ssm-agent-minimum-s3-permissions.md

 The following example illustrates how to provide access to the S3 buckets required for Systems Manager operations in the US East \(Ohio\) Region \(us\-east\-2\)\.

 **Important**
 We recommend that you avoid using wildcard characters \(\*\) in place of specific Regions in this policy\.
-For example, use `arn:aws:s3:::aws-ssm-us-east-2/*` and do not use `arn:aws:s3:::aws-ssm-*/*`\.
+For example, use `arn:aws:s3:::aws-ssm-us-east-2/*` and don't use `arn:aws:s3:::aws-ssm-*/*`\.
 Using wildcards could provide access to S3 buckets that you don’t intend to grant access to\.
 If you want to use the instance profile for more than one Region, we recommend repeating the first `Statement` block for each Region\.

 ```
 {